usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 for those features of the building especially designed to be used by children (e.g. , children&#39;s restrooms, water fountains).

-{% details Will certification be effective only for the particular edition of the code that is certified? %}
+#### Will certification be effective only for the particular edition of the code that is
+certified?
 Yes.
 Amendments will not automatically be considered certified, and a submitting official will need to reapply for certification of the changed or additional provisions.
-{% enddetails %}

-{% details Will certification apply to the process by which a State or local code is administered or enforced? %}
+#### Will certification apply to the process by which a State or local code is administered
+or enforced?
 No. In other words, the Department will evaluate and certify only the code itself, not the process by which it is implemented.
 This is true even though the Department has certified a code with provisions concerning waivers, variances, or